By Tobias Hrothgar

 “Well,” Gilstrap said, breaking the silence.
 “It’ll be beginning near soon now.
 I bes’ be going.”

-He turned and was began to walk off, but he stopped as if something else had come to mind.
+He turned and began to walk off, but he stopped as if something else had come to mind.
 “I almos’ fergot, you need to be prepared.
 A storm is a-coming, and you bes’ not be without an umbrella.”

 The trees shivered as a strong gust of wind blew over and the last light of the sun faded away like the flame of a candle being snuffed out.

 Penn stumbled blindly toward the village, but when he got there, everyone was perfectly silent.
 In the dim starlight, he could see people staring up at the sky, too astounded to make a sound.
-Penn lifted his head to see what they were looking at and found himself staring just as silent and in awe as the rest.
+Penn lifted his gaze to see what they were looking at and found himself staring just as silent and in awe as the rest.

 The silhouette of a large, winged creature drifted past the stars, covering half the sky as it flew noiselessly as an owl.
 After circling about a few times, it drifted off to a resting place just beyond the horizon.